plumed/plumed.github.io/masterclass.md

 __How to apply__

-If you want to partecipate to one or more classes, please apply [here]().
+If you want to partecipate to one or more classes, please apply [here]() (at the latest one month before the class).
-Due to the limited number of places available, we will let you know in due time (one month before each class?
-More?) if your application has been accepted.
+Due to the limited number of places available, we will let you know (one month in advance) if your application has been accepted.

 <script>
 $(document).ready(function() {